If you haven’t read 6.1, I recommend you do so before reading 6.2..

 Recall that a perlocutionary speech act is something uttered (or written) to bring about a desired effect in the listener (reader).
 So by perlocutionary value is meant the likelihood of the utterance to bring about the desired effect.
 In this series I am interested not so much in what political orators are saying, but what each are doing by what they’re saying; i.e. pay attention to the perlocutionary value of what they’re saying.
 Keeping with my rowing analogy, I’m curious about what is going on in the rowers’ heads to move the boat one way or another.
 Sometimes slowly.
 Sometimes with a thrust.
 Sometimes to some other outcome such as adrift at sea (inertia).
 Mutiny (coup or civil war).
 Shipwreck (economic collapse) …..

 In his book Rhetoric, Aristotle was interested in systemizing how oratory and mental states connect.
 I take my project to build on Aristotle’s by fleshing it out with some conceptual analyses.
-Conceptual analyses — the critical analyses by which we navigate the world — is the business of analytic philosophy rather than rhetoric.
+Conceptual analyses — the critical analyses of the core concepts by which we navigate the world — is the business of analytic philosophy rather than rhetoric.
 But I am not being quite that rigorous here.
 I’m providing more of an exposition and some cursory analyses that covers a lot of theoretical ground.
 I’ll go into greater depth and rigour on a number of concepts in future posts.
-My hope is that what I’ve done here is useful for you as you navigate the waters of political rhetoric.
+My hope is that what I’ve done here is useful for you as you navigate the conceptual waters of political rhetoric.
 At least, I hope I leave you plenty to think about.

 For what it’s worth, I have a few caveats about my project.
 I’m not here weighing in on the good, bad, right, or wrong of the kinds of views people espouse.
 I’m not weighing in on the goodness or badness, rightness or wrongness of the people who espouse them, including political orators.
 The take-away here is not that people are ignorant, gullible sheeples who can’t think for themselves or that politicians are corrupt and trying to deceive us.
 Both might be true in some cases, and character is certainly a part of political oratory.
 Only my last entry in this series is about the political orator and character.
 Rather I invite your curiosity about something very much a part of our shared lives.